Last Updated on February 1, 2023

 In France, it is a legal requirement to carry around your own breathalyser and have it in your car with you.
 If you fail to do so this it can result in a fine of 11 euros.
 Might not break your bank, but it could put a downer on your holiday so make sure to think about this if you ever plan on driving to France.

 In Germany, they are very strict when it comes to driving.
 Not only is it one of the most expensive country to learn to drive in, but you must keep your car as efficient as possible.
 Why?
 It is illegal to break down, or even run out of fuel in Germany.
-If you are caught, you can risk a fine worth £100+ and a point on your licence.
+You can risk a fine worth £100+ and a point on your licence, if caught.
 This doesn’t include if you cause an accident.
 If that is the case you could potentially have your licence revoked.

 3. Saudi Arabia